InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames

 The factorization in \Cref{eq:ar_factorization} makes AR models inherently sensitive to the token order.
-Therefore, a robust tokenization must be invariant to two fundamental symmetries: the continuous SE(3)-equivariance of the molecular geometry under rotations and translations, and the discrete permutation symmetry of the atom indexing (which can yield up to $n!$ permutations for $n$ atoms).
+Therefore, a robust tokenization must be invariant to two fundamental symmetries: the continuous SE(3) symmetry of the molecular geometry under rotations and translations, and the discrete permutation symmetry of the atom indexing (which can yield up to $n!$ permutations for $n$ atoms).
 Such a canonical tokenization ensures that each molecule maps to a unique token sequence, eliminating ambiguity and enabling effective learning.

-More concretely, we introduce a two-step canonical tokenization, as shown in \Cref{fig:InertialAR}(a).
-First, to address SE(3) symmetry, we align the molecular system to its inertial frame, resulting in an invariant canonical pose.
+More concretely, we introduce generation-oriented canonical tokenization via a two-step procedure, as shown in \Cref{fig:InertialAR}(a).
+First, to address SE(3) symmetry, we align the molecular system to its canonical inertial frame, resulting in an invariant canonical pose.
 Second, to address index permutation symmetry, the atoms are deterministically reordered according to a predefined rule.
 More details are explained below.

-\textbf{Step 1: Inertial Frame Construction}.
-First, we employ the following four steps to derive the reference frames that construct the rotation matrix from $N$ atomic positions $c$: (1) Calculate the mass center: $\bar c = \frac{1}{N} \sum_i c_i$.
+\textbf{Step 1: Canonical Inertial Frame Construction}.
+First, we employ the following steps to derive the reference frames that construct the rotation matrix from $N$ atomic positions $c$: (1) Calculate the center of mass: $\bar c = \frac{1}{N} \sum_i c_i$.
 (2) Adjust position relative to the center $c_i = c_i - \bar c$.
-(3) Compute the inertia tensor $\hat I = \sum_i \|c_i\|^2 I - c_i c_i^T$, where $I$ is the unit diagonal matrix.
+(3) Compute the inertia tensor $\hat I = \sum_i (\|c_i\|^2 I - c_i c_i^T)$, where $I$ is the unit diagonal matrix.

-\textbf{How to define the orderings of inertial frame axes?} We follow the ordering of the eigenvalues to define the ordering of the eigen-vectors, which form the rotation matrix.
-The key point to note is how to handle the tie between the eigenvalues.
-In such cases, the molecular system is symmetric ({\eg}, $\text{CO}_2$ or $\text{CH}_4$), leading to degenerate eigenvalues of the inertia tensor.
-Consequently, the inertial frame is not uniquely defined, yet all valid frames are physically equivalent.